Hotels near Kirk Hansen Park

 Which hotels near Kirk Hansen Park are good for families?

 Several hotels near Kirk Hansen Park are well-suited for families.
-Holiday Inn Express & Suites Sioux City North-Event Center by IHG (1.63 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Country Inn & Suites by Radisson Dakota Dunes, SD (2.2 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham North Sioux City (2.55 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Holiday Inn Express & Suites Sioux City North-Event Center by IHG (1.63 mi, from $97/night), Country Inn & Suites by Radisson Dakota Dunes, SD (2.2 mi, from $92/night), and Days Inn by Wyndham North Sioux City (2.55 mi, from $52/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Kirk Hansen Park?